tintoy/msbuild-project-tools-vscode/README.md

 * This extension uses the NuGet v3 API to resolve package names and versions.
 The API is pretty slow, unfortunately; I'll try to improve performance / result caching in the next release.
 * Intellisense is not currently available for items with conditions evaluating to `false` as they are not present in the MSBuild project at runtime.
 I've fixed this for properties, so there's definitely a way forward; hopefully in the next release.
 * There are some issues around line endings on MacOS and Linux (you may see them show up as occasional incorrect highlighting of elements on hover).
 They should be fixed in the next release which will hopefully be out soon.
+* Note if you open more than one project at a time, subsequent projects will be loaded into the same MSBuild project collection as the first project.
+Once you have closed all open `*.*proj` files, the next file you open will become the master project.
+The master project will become selectable in a later release.

 ## Questions / bug reports